maim-lain/mythicmanor/weeks/week1.md

 ## Day 6 - Saturday
 #### Morning:
-- Mall -> Clothing store -> Peep in the first two changing rooms
-- Manor -> Bathroom -> You can either peep or be direct, choose whichever you prefer
+- Bathroom -> You can either peep or be direct, choose whichever you prefer
     - Peep -> Keep peeping
     - or
     - Enter -> Why are you so exposed?